Qarik-Group/operator-workshop/instructor/lab-0/README.md

 ### Networking

 For this lab, we're using a student network.
-We recommend a `10.165.0.0/16` because it can be divided into 256 `/24` subnets.
-Which gives each student their own `/24` subnet for each bosh-director we deploy.
+We recommend a `10.42.0.0/16` because it can give up-to 256 students their own `/24` subnet.

 ### Firewall

 To ensure firewalls don't become an issue.
 Disable them on the internal network.

-Create rules that allow ingress/egress for any traffic on `10.165.0.0/16` on any port.
+Create rules that allow ingress/egress for any traffic on `10.42.0.0/16` on any port.

 ### Workspace